-Today, cities all over the world are dealing with a range of global pressures such as rapid urban growth, severe climate changes and aging infrastructure to provide safe and resilient water supply, collect sewage, secure a minimum spill of untreated water and reduce risks of flooding.
+Today, cities all over the world are dealing with a range of global pressures, such as rapid urban growth, severe climate changes and aging infrastructure to provide safe and resilient water supply, collect sewage, secure a minimum spill of untreated water and reduce risks of flooding.
 Because of these challenges, cities experience difficulties in finding efficient and sustainable ways to manage water.
-While remaining with existing water infrastructure such as plants, pipes and networks, the goal is to be able to quickly adapt to the swiftly changing world surrounding us in order to create greater value throughout various aspects of urban water management.
+While remaining with existing water infrastructure, including plants, pipes and networks, the goal is to be able to quickly adapt to the swiftly changing world surrounding us in order to create greater value throughout various aspects of urban water management.
 Fortunately, all this is possible by leveraging on the benefits of today’s technology and thereby adopting an integrated approach to urban water management.

 The growing need of adjusting to changing conditions

-In a time of digital transformation with fast technological developments such as Big Data, Internet of Things (IoT) as well as new ways of collecting, accessing and augmenting data, it is no wonder that we ask ourselves if traditional ways of analysing and managing water are outdated.
+In a time of digital transformation with fast technological developments, such as Big Data, Internet of Things (IoT) as well as new ways of collecting, accessing and augmenting data, it is no wonder that we ask ourselves if traditional ways of analysing and managing water are outdated.

 Dedicating technology to support an integrated approach

 In this transformation the focus must be on developing technology that drives efficiency without compromising security and resilience.
 It needs to include full integration across the urban water systems while offering a user-friendly experience and easy accessibility.
-Based on advanced numerical modelling, providing tools for in depth analysis and understanding of how urban water systems are performing, is an important way forward.
-Combining this practice and embracing new technologies such as data visualisation, efficient screening methods and Cloud solutions where data is processed in real time, will provide better solutions for an integrated approach to both management and operations of urban water.
+Based on advanced numerical modelling, providing tools for in depth analysis and understanding of how urban water systems are performing is an important way forward.
+Combining this practice and embracing new technologies, such as data visualisation, efficient screening methods and Cloud solutions where data is processed in real time, will provide better solutions for an integrated approach to both management and operations of urban water.

 Finding the solution in a world of constant evolving climate change and urbanisation

 At DHI, we utilise advanced technology to adopt a fully integrated approach to urban water management across water distribution and collection systems.
-Discover how the recent release of MIKE URBAN+ offers new and exciting features for an improved user experience with integrated 2D flooding, flexible meshing, seamless integration with the pipe network as well as build-in result visualisation.
+Discover how the recent release of MIKE+ offers new and exciting features for an improved user experience with integrated 2D flooding, flexible meshing, seamless integration with the pipe network as well as build-in result visualisation.